 I am quite adventurous in tasting foods so I went for Pache.
 Prepared well, pache rewards the intrepid diner with a delicate meaty flavour that is never overshadowed by the rich patina of fat.
 This special delicacy could almost terrify anyone else from any other part of the world!
 If you can skip the notion of eating the head, it’s a must try for all the adventurist folks out there.
 The textures of the different parts combine, while the lemon and garlic (not to mention the obsessive cleaning) chase away any gaminess one might expect in such a dish.

-According to Yale Babylonian Collection, the oldest known recipes in the world come from Iraq, and were inscribed on Babylonian tablets going back to ca. 1700 BCE.
+According to Yale Babylonian Collection, the oldest known recipes in the world come from Iraq, and were inscribed on Babylonian tablets going back to c.
+1700 BCE.
 Archaeologists have found three small clay tablets inscribed with intricate cuneiform signs, although damaged to different degrees, which provide cooking instructions for more than thirty-five Akkadian dishes.
+Cuneiform was at first written in the Sumerian language.
 The recipes are elaborate and often call for rare ingredients.
 They represent Mesopotamian haute cuisine meant for the royal palace or the temple and also a fairly accurate picture of the standard Mesopotamian diet.

 Instructions call for most of the food to be prepared with water and fats, and to simmer for a long time in a covered pot.
 Ancient foodies seem to have preferred fowl and mutton.
 Babylonian chefs had easy access to meat, as Mesopotamian farmers had been raising sheep and chicken since prehistory.
 Meats included stag, gazelle, kid, lamb, mutton, squab and a bird called tarru (believed to mean fowls).
 Fish were eaten along with turtles and shellfish.
 Various grains, vegetables and fruits such as dates, apples, figs, pomegranates and grapes were integral to diet.
 Roots, bulbs, truffles and mushrooms were harvested for the table.
 Frequently mentioned seasonings included onions, garlic and leeks, while stews were often thickened with grains, milk, clarified butter, fats, beer or animal blood.
 Salt was sometimes mentioned.
 Scholars have not been able to identify all the ingredients.